twse/random-stuff/README.md

 1. Clone the `mozilla/community-data` repository.
 2. Copy names from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (comma separated value).
-4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` replaced with your actual file having a list.
+4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` with the second word replaced with your actual file having a list.
 5. Commit the new file via `-a -m "message"` replaced with your own message.
 6. Login as `gurumukhi` to push changes.
 7. View the Mozilla credits list to change the last updated date and add the entries.